 - Saturday, May 6, 2017 - 8:00 a.m.

-You can deliver large items (fridges, stoves and other appliances, furniture, mattresses, scrap metal and construction material) to your nearest or most convenient landfill or transfer station.
+Bulky and large items are not collected at the curb.
+Please deliver large items (fridges, stoves and other appliances, furniture, mattresses, scrap metal and construction material) to your nearest or most convenient landfill or transfer station.
+Fees may apply.